Glen Cove Hospital

-Glen Cove Hospital is a hospital in Glen Cove, New York, that is part of the Northwell Health system.
+Glen Cove Hospital is a hospital in Glen Cove, New York, United States, that is part of the Northwell Health system.
 It was founded in 1921 and moved to its current location in 1927.
 From 1927 to 1955, it was known as North Country Community Hospital, and at other times it had various names referencing Glen Cove.

 Early history

 It was incorporated on September 6, 1921.
 It was initially named Glen Cove Community Hospital and operated out of a three-story brick Colonial mansion on Glen Street, which was remodeled to provide accommodations for twenty patients.

-It quickly outgrew these facilities, and so its current campus on St. Andrew's Lane was purchased and a new building constructed.
+It outgrew these facilities, so its current campus on St. Andrew's Lane was purchased and a new building constructed.
 The building, to be named North Country Community Hospital, was three stories with space for 112 beds, with a separate nurses' home and service building.
 Its architect was Peabody, Wilson & Brown.
 The hospital was funded by subscription, with wealthy donors providing three-quarters of the $1,250,000, and the general public providing the rest.
 A total of 5,000 people donated towards the effort.
 At the cornerstone-laying ceremony in 1926, a significant number of its doctors resigned to protest wealthy donors on the new hospital's board handpicking its medical board.
 It opened on September 15, 1927, with its first birth occurring less than an hour after its opening.

-A new wing increasing capacity to 150 opened in 1951.
+A new wing, increasing capacity to 150, opened in 1951.
 In 1956, construction began on a south wing to increase capacity from 180 to 250.

 In 1955, the name was changed to Community Hospital at Glen Cove.
 The hospital had sued the new North Shore Hospital in nearby Manhasset, New York, over its name, contending that they were too similar, leading to errors in the delivery of medicines and other supplies, mail, and the writing of checks.
 Upon losing, it decided to change its own name to prevent confusion.

-In 1971 a new four-story north wing opened, containing a new lobby and emergency room, and facilities for rehabilitation medicine, intensive care, pediatrics, radiology, social services, and admissions.
+In 1971, a new four-story north wing opened, containing a new lobby and emergency room, and facilities for rehabilitation medicine, intensive care, pediatrics, radiology, social services, and admissions.
 A further expansion occurred in the 1980s.